top of page

 Current Status: Retired

-Shikalbaha 55 MW Furnace Oil Power Plant, also known as Energies Shikalbaha Rental Power Plant, was a reciprocating engine-based power plant situated at Shikalbaha under Karnaphuli Upazila in Chattogram District of Bangladesh (Location: 22.3233, 91.8640).
-It was sponsored by Energies Power Corporation Limited (EPCL), a Special Purpose Vehicle (SPV) of Shasha Denims Limited (SDL) as a Rental Power Plant (RPP) for three years.
+Shikalbaha 55 MW Furnace Oil Power Plant, also known as Energis Shikalbaha Rental Power Plant, was a reciprocating engine-based power plant situated at Shikalbaha under Karnaphuli Upazila in Chattogram District of Bangladesh (Location: 22.3233, 91.8640).
+It was sponsored by Energis Power Corporation Limited (EPCL), a Special Purpose Vehicle (SPV) of Shasha Denims Limited (SDL) as a Rental Power Plant (RPP) for three years.
 EPCL declared its Commercial Operation Date (COD) on 7 May 2010 and, as per schedule, the power plant was to retire on 6 May 2013.
-However, after an extension of 3 years, the power plant was phased out on 5 May 2016.
+But after an extension of 3 years, the power plant was phased out on 5 May 2016.

 Capacity

 The installed (gross) and derated (net) capacity of the power plant is 73.8 MW and 55 MW respectively.
+Plant uses 6 MAN B&W 9L 58/64 HFO engines + 2 Hangzhou steam turbines (Chinese) = 73.8 MWe cogeneration design.
+Source: ZoomInfo/Energis Power Corporation profile (ZoomInfo 2026).

 Context

 After being put into service on January 10, 2010, the plant began producing electricity for the national grid on May 6.
 On December 28, 2008, Energis and the Bangladesh Power Development Board (BPDB) agreed to a three-year Power Purchase Agreement (PPA) under which Energis would supply 55 MW of net electricity.
 Then, on May 12, 2014, it was extended for an additional five years.
-After its power purchase agreement with the government expired, Shasha Denims Limited sought to sell its 55-megawatt (MW) power plant, which had been idle since July 2019 (TBS, 2020).
+After its power purchase agreement with the government expired, Shasha Denims Limited seeked to sell its 55-megawatt (MW) power plant, which had been idle since July 2019 (TBS, 2020).

 Land Acquisition

-The total land area of this power plant was approximately 0.31 acres (Calculated from Google Earth Pro).
+Total land area of this power plant was approximately 0.31 acres (Calculated from Google Earth Pro).

 Finance